wcgordon1/TustinRecruiting/src/content/glossary/zero-trust-architecture.md

       Cloud Security Posture Management (CSPM), Privilege Escalation, Data Loss Prevention (DLP)
 ---
-Zero Trust Architecture (ZTA) is a cybersecurity model that fundamentally shifts the traditional approach to network security.
-Unlike conventional models that rely on a perimeter-based defense, Zero Trust assumes that threats could be both external and internal to the network.
-Therefore, it mandates the continuous verification of every access request regardless of the user's or device's location within or outside the network perimeter.
-The core principle of Zero Trust is "never trust, always verify," ensuring that each request for access is authenticated, authorized, and encrypted in real time.
-This model minimizes the risk of lateral movement within a network by restricting access based on the principle of least privilege and segmenting resources to ensure that users and devices have access only to what they need.
+Zero Trust Architecture (ZTA) is a cybersecurity paradigm that operates on the principle of "never trust, always verify."
+Unlike traditional security models that rely on predefined trust levels based on network location, Zero Trust requires rigorous and continuous verification of every access request, irrespective of its origin.
+This means that whether a user is inside or outside an organization's network, they must constantly prove their identity, device integrity, and need for access.
+The architecture is designed to minimize the risk of unauthorized access and data breaches by assuming that threats could come from within or outside the network.

 ## Common Applications

+### Identity and Access Management (IAM)
+Zero Trust Architecture is commonly applied in Identity and Access Management systems, where it ensures that users are authenticated and authorized continuously.
+Multi-factor authentication and adaptive access controls are key components.

-### Network Security
+### Network Segmentation

-Zero Trust Architecture is extensively applied in network security to protect sensitive data and systems.
-By implementing micro-segmentation, organizations can isolate their networks into smaller, more manageable segments and enforce strict access controls, reducing the attack surface.
+ZTA is used to segment networks into smaller, isolated zones, each with its own set of access controls.
+This limits lateral movement across the network, making it harder for attackers to access sensitive data.

-### Cloud Environments
+### Cloud Security

-In cloud environments, Zero Trust provides a robust framework for securing workloads by ensuring that only authenticated and authorized users and devices can access cloud resources.
-This approach is critical in protecting against data breaches and ensuring compliance with security standards.
+In cloud environments, Zero Trust is used to secure applications and data by implementing strong authentication, encryption, and continuous monitoring of access even within the cloud infrastructure.

-### Remote Workforces
+### Endpoint Security

-With the rise of remote work, ZTA has become essential in ensuring secure access to corporate resources.
-It allows organizations to provide secure access to remote employees without relying on traditional VPNs, which can be vulnerable to attacks.
+Zero Trust principles are applied to endpoint security by ensuring that devices attempting to access the network meet strict security policies and are continuously monitored for compliance.

 ## Safety Considerations

 ### Continuous Monitoring

-Implementing Zero Trust requires continuous monitoring of network activity to detect and respond to potential threats in real-time.
-Organizations should ensure they have the necessary tools and processes in place to support this level of oversight.
+Implementing Zero Trust requires continuous monitoring of network activity and user behavior to detect and respond to potential threats in real-time.

-### User Experience
+### Data Privacy

-While Zero Trust enhances security, it may also introduce complexity that can impact user experience.
-Organizations should strive to implement seamless authentication mechanisms, such as Single Sign-On (SSO) and Multi-Factor Authentication (MFA), to balance security with user convenience.
+While Zero Trust enhances security, organizations must ensure that the continuous verification processes comply with data privacy regulations and do not infringe on user privacy.

-### Compliance Obligations
+### Scalability

-Organizations adopting Zero Trust must ensure compliance with relevant regulations and standards, such as GDPR, HIPAA, or PCI-DSS.
-This involves maintaining detailed logs of access requests and ensuring that security controls are aligned with legal requirements.
+As organizations grow, the Zero Trust model must be scalable to accommodate an increasing number of users, devices, and resources without compromising security.

 ## Related Terms or Concepts

-### Micro-Segmentation

-A security technique used to create secure zones in data centers and cloud deployments, allowing organizations to isolate workloads from one another and secure them individually.

 ### Least Privilege

-A security principle that dictates that users and systems should have the minimum level of access necessary to perform their functions, reducing the risk of accidental or malicious misuse.
+A security principle often associated with Zero Trust, where users are granted the minimum level of access necessary to perform their job functions, reducing the risk of unauthorized access.

+### Microsegmentation
+A technique used in Zero Trust to create secure zones within a network, allowing for more granular security controls and reducing the attack surface.

+### Identity and Access Management (IAM)
+A framework used to ensure that only authorized individuals have access to the necessary resources, often integrated into a Zero Trust model to enhance security.

 ### Multi-Factor Authentication (MFA)

-An authentication method that requires users to provide two or more verification factors to gain access to a resource, enhancing security by making unauthorized access more difficult.

-### Single Sign-On (SSO)

-An authentication process that allows a user to access multiple applications with one set of login credentials, simplifying the user experience while maintaining security.
+A security mechanism that requires multiple forms of verification before granting access, often used in Zero Trust to ensure robust authentication processes.